basilicom/pimcore-bundle-areabrick-report/README.md

 # Info

-Shows a report with a filter of documents and areabricks.
+Shows a report with a filter of documents, areabricks and language.
-Cannot be sorted or paginated.
+Filters can be combined.

 ![areabricks-report-list.png](docs/areabricks-report-list.png)